bunkerity/bunkerweb/src/common/core/modsecurity/files/coreruleset-v4/CONTRIBUTING.md

 * Remove trailing spaces from files (if they're not needed).
 This will make linters happy.
 * EOF should have an EOL.

 The `pre-commit` framework can be used to check for and fix these issues automatically.
 First, go to the [pre-commit](https://pre-commit.com/) website and download the framework.
 Then, after installing, use the command `pre-commit install` so that the tools are installed and run each time a commit is made.
 CRS provides a config file that will keep the repository clean.
+We are also running `pre-commit` in our pipeline, so it will catch common errors.